Telephone Triage

 Discussion

-Beware placing too much faith in the patient’s own perception of the problem, otherwise known as the “nondiagnostic diagnosis.”
+While it is important to listen carefully to the patient’s own perception of the problem, be sure to maintain clinical objectivity.
 Patients may stereotype symptoms, concluding that “it’s the flu” or “the same old back pain.”
 Resist the impulse to accept patients’ self-diagnoses; always perform an independent assessment based on newly collected data.
 With sick children (and all immunodeficient populations), always suspect sepsis and ask questions to rule out early signs of sepsis or dehydration.

 CASE